Aldin322/Yasinusta/readme.txt

 ``--games`` to automatically re-challenge the same opponent, ``--challenge-retries`` to keep retrying when the player is busy, ``--retry-wait`` to control how long to wait between those retries, and ``--pause-between-games`` to control how long the script waits before the next challenge.
+If Lichess ever responds with HTTP 429 while you're issuing back-to-back challenges, the helper now respects the ``Retry-After`` hint (or exponentially increases the wait) before retrying so you don't keep hammering the API.
 Each finished game now prints a short summary (win/loss/draw, end status, and move count) so you can quickly confirm that the bot performed as expected.

 Engine behavior
 ---------------